gilnam74/vex-sneppet/VEX-Quick-start.md

   * create a point
   * set point X and Y coordinates with angle

-The only thing we are missing now in our [pseudocode](Programming-basics#pseudocode) is an increment (cycle step) definition.
-With the line example, we use cycle step of the loop directly:
+The only thing we are missing now in our [pseudocode](Programming-basics#pseudocode) is an increment (iteration step) definition.
+With the line example, we use iteration step number of the loop directly: in each iteration, set X coordinate of the newly created point equal to iteration step number.
-- first loop iteration — cycle step = 0;
-- secont loop iteration — cycle step = 1;
-- third loop iteratuion — cycle step = 2;
-- etc

 #### Sine